plblum/jivs/docs/Jivs_API.md

 }
 ```

+### Selecting the culture
+There are two places you can select a culture.
+Each takes a cultureId like 'en' or 'fr-FR'.
+- Globally, when creating the `JivsService` object, passing the cultureId into its constructor.
+Usually you will work with the `createJivsServices()` function and it takes a cultureId:
+    ```ts
+    let services = createJivsServices('fr-FR');
+    ```
+- Each `ValueHostsManager` starts from that global setting, and allows you to change the default.
+Be sure to have registered all cultures you intend to use within `createJivsServices()`.
+    ```ts
+    // prior to creating the ValueHostsManager
+    builder.behaviors.activeCultureId = 'en';
+    // once the ValueHostsManager exists, change it at will vhm.behaviors.activeCultureId = 'de';
+    ```

 ## Validation Deep Dive
 ### What invokes validation
 Both the ValueHostsManager and validatable ValueHosts have a `validate()` function, as described in the next two sections.